briicoronel25/chatApp/README.md

-## Requirements / Getting Set Up
-Node, NPM and Express

-1. Clone into the directory of your choice
+# Chat App
+This is a chat app assignment using socket.io and node.

+## Before using

-2. NPM install to grab dependencies
+1. Do an NPM install
+2. Download *socket.io, express, node and grunt*
-3. run node app in the root of your project
+3. Install and run node
-4. navigate to localhost:3000 and you should be good to go
+4. Navigate to localhost:3030 and **START CHATTING!**

+## This project include
+node.js,
+grunt,
+package.json,
+SASS.

+## Created by
+Briggite Coronel